Tangential thickness of manifolds: Proofs of Theorems 4--7

 As in Sections 3--6, unless stated otherwise, we take $p$ to be a fixed odd prime.

 All that remains is to combine the results of Sections 3--6 into proofs of the results on $\TT_k^{\mathrm{Top}}(L)$, where $k\geq 3$ and $L$ is a $\Z_p$ lens space.
 In fact, since the orbit space of an arbitrary free $\Z_p$ action on a sphere is homotopy equivalent to a lens space, one can extend the entire discussion to cases where $L$ is a fake lens space.
-We begin with the result (Theorem 6) characterizing the normal invariants of homotopy structures in $\TT_k^{\mathrm{Top}}(L)$ for $k\geq 3$.
+We begin with the result (Theorem 5) characterizing the normal invariants of homotopy structures in $\TT_k^{\mathrm{Top}}(L)$ for $k\geq 3$.

-\begin{proof}{\sf (Theorem 6)}\quad By Proposition 3.2 the set $\theta_k([M,G/\mathrm{Top}])$ consists of all classes which are in the image of the normal invariant map $\eta$ and in the image of the map
+\begin{proof}{\sf (Theorem 5)}\quad By Proposition 3.2 the set $\theta_k([M,G/\mathrm{Top}])$ consists of all classes which are in the image of the normal invariant map $\eta$ and in the image of the map

-We are assuming that the image of $\eta$ is a subgroup, so it suffices to check that the images of $[M,SG_k]$ in $[M,G/\mathrm{Top}]$ is a subgroup.
+We are assuming that the image of $\eta$ is a subgroup, so the proof of the first part reduces to checking that the image of $[M,SG_k]$ in $[M,G/\mathrm{Top}]$ is a subgroup.
 The composition product defines a group structure on $[M,SG_k]$, and the stabilization map from the latter to $[M,SG]$ is a homomorphism with respect to the composition operation of $SG$.
-But the composition and direct sum operations are identical on the set of homotopy classes $[M,SG]$, and since $[M,SG]\rightarrow [M,G/\mathrm{Top}]$ is a homomorphism with respect to connected sum, it follows that the image of $[M,SG_k]$ in $[M,G/\mathrm{Top}]$ is a subgroup. \end{proof}
+But the composition and direct sum operations are identical on the set of homotopy classes $[M,SG]$, and since $[M,SG]\rightarrow [M,G/\mathrm{Top}]$ is a homomorphism with respect to connected sum, it follows that the image of $[M,SG_k]$ in $[M,G/\mathrm{Top}]$ is a subgroup.
+The second part of Theorem 5 follows by combining Proposition 3.2 with the conclusions in the final sentence of Proposition 3.1. \end{proof}

-We can now prove Theorem 5 very easily.
+We can now prove Theorem 4 very easily.